Bright Ideas Educational Grants

 Four County is always looking for ways to help improve the communities we serve.
 That’s why we participate in NC Bright Ideas.
 This grant-awarding program is a unique opportunity for local teachers to receive up to $2,000 for innovative teaching ideas.

 Bright Ideas grant applications are collected each year through mid-September, and winning proposals are selected in a competitive evaluation process by a panel of judges.
-North Carolina K-12 teachers may apply now at ncbrightideas.com.
+The application process will reopen for interested teachers in April 2020.
+North Carolina K-12 teachers may learn more at www.ncbrightideas.com.

 Four County EMC serves over 32,500 members in Bladen, Duplin, Pender, Sampson, Columbus and Onslow counties.

 The winning teachers are listed by respective county, along with the amount of funds they received (listed in order of teacher who submitted grant, school, project name and the amount awarded):

 - Ron Warren – East Bladen High – Giant Moving Hexaflex – $2,000

 - Melanie V. Wohlford – Elizabethtown Primary – The Colors of Music – $1,053